-- Accrued salary and vacation pay. - Regular pension benefits under the Lilly Retirement Plan and the nonqualified pension plan.
-See "Retirement Benefits" on pages 38-39.
+- Accrued salary and vacation pay. - Regular pension benefits under the Lilly Retirement Plan and the nonqualified retirement plan.
+See "Retirement Benefits" on pages 45-47.
 The amounts shown in the table above as "Incremental Pension Benefit" are explained below. - Welfare benefits provided to all U.S. retirees, including retiree medical and dental insurance.
 The amounts shown in the table above as "Continuation of Medical / Welfare Benefits" are explained below. - Distributions of plan balances under the Lilly 401(k) Plan and the nonqualified savings plan.
-See the narrative following the Nonqualified Deferred Compensation in 2008 table on page 40 for information about the 401(k)
+See the narrative following the Nonqualified Deferred Compensation in 2008 table on page 48 for information about the 401(k) plan, the deferred compensation plan, and the nonqualified savings plan. - The value of accelerated vesting of certain unvested equity grants upon retirement.
+Under the company's stock plans, employees who terminate employment while retirement-eligible receive accelerated vesting of unvested stock options (except for options granted in the 12 months before retirement, which are forfeited), outstanding performance awards and shareholder value awards (which are paid on a reduced basis for time worked during the award period), and restricted stock awarded in payment of previous performance awards. - The value of option continuation upon retirement.
+When an employee terminates prior to retirement, his or her stock options are terminated 30 days thereafter.
+However, when a retirement-eligible employee terminates, his or her options remain in force until the earlier of five years after retirement or the option's normal expiration date.

-These amounts reflect an additional 10 years of service credit that would be credited to Dr. Paul upon an involuntary termination, other than for cause, should it occur before he reaches age 60 (see page 39 for more information about Dr. Paul's retirement benefits).
+These amounts reflect an additional 10 years of service credit that would be credited to Dr. Paul upon an involuntary termination, other than for cause, should it occur before he reaches age 60 (see page 47 for more information about Dr. Paul's retirement benefits).